DinoChiesa/Apigee-Java-Simple-Base64/Readme.md

   This will build the jar and also run all the tests, and copy the jar to the resource directory in the sample apiproxy bundle.

-## Build Dependencies
+## Runtime Dependencies

-- Apigee Edge expressions v1.0
-- Apigee Edge message-flow v1.0
+None beyond the built-in Apigee Edge expressions v1.0 and  message-flow v1.0 jars.
-- Apache commons IO
-- Apache commons Codec

 ## License

-This material is Copyright 2017-2018 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
+This material is Copyright 2017-2019 Google LLC. and is licensed under the [Apache 2.0 License](LICENSE).
 This includes the Java code as well as the API Proxy configuration.

 ## Bugs